Stephen-Hamilton-C/SigmonLED-Arduino/README.md

 1. Make sure you have the FastLED library installed and up-to-date.
 2. Plug the LED's VCC to 5V, GND to ground, and IN (or data) to digital 3 or other PWM pin.
 3. If digital 3 is not available to you, you will need to change the `LED_PIN` constant at the top of the script to whatever your pin is.
+4. Put in the amount of LEDs on your strip in the `NUM_LEDS` constant.
+If there are too many to count, check the product page or packaging of your LED strip.
-4. Plug the Arduino into your computer via USB and upload the code
+5. Plug the Arduino into your computer via USB and upload the code
-5. Access commands through the Arduino Serial Monitor (Tools>Serial Monitor)
+6. Access commands through the Arduino Serial Monitor (Tools>Serial Monitor)

 ## Commands
 - ``x``: Stops listening for arguments and listens for commands.
 Basically a "nevermind" command.